Do you need to own your IT solutions?

 Imagetext blog post image

-• Recirculation of goods: Selling or trading items, often through online portals such as NZ’s TradeMe.
+• Recirculation of Goods: Selling or trading items, often through online portals (like TradeMe in NZ).

-• Utilisation of underused assets: Repurposing neglected items as an income stream; Uber, for example.
+• Utilization of Underused Assets: Repurposing neglected items as an income stream (e.g., Uber).

-• Exchange of services: Sharing productive assets, whether through rental of equipment or brief employment agreements.
+• Exchange of Services: Sharing productive assets through rental of equipment or short-term employment agreements.

-Access can come in a number of forms, but all are rooted in the ability to realise more choice while mitigating the costs associated with ownership.
-For businesses with tight budgets associated with IT solutions, the sharing economy can offer more affordable ways to access the equipment they need.
+The core benefit of the sharing economy is the ability to realize more choice while mitigating the costs associated with ownership.
+For businesses with strict IT budgets, this model offers more affordable ways to access necessary equipment.

-As the IT space has become increasingly diversified and fractured, ownership of assets has become more challenging.
-The time, effort and expenditure necessary to effectively utilise equipment and services is significant, and should there be issues with any of those assets it’s often left to you to address them.
+• The Cost of Ownership: As the IT space has become more diversified, ownership has become more challenging.
+The time, effort, and expense necessary to effectively utilize owned equipment and services are significant, and issues with those assets often fall entirely to the owner to resolve.

 Whether you need advice on IT solutions as a service or you’re interested in computer rentals including Mac and iPad, speak to the team at Imagetext.
 The sharing economy is here to stay, so why not capitalize on it today and experience the convenience and cost benefits?